Raiders move to 2-0 in preseason with 26-20 win over Vikings – KION546

 Associated Press

-Kellen Mond threw for 119 yards on nine completions, including two touchdowns, in the Vikings’ preseason opener.
+Kellen Mond threw for 119 yards on nine completions, including two touchdowns, for the Vikings in their preseason opener.
 Sean Mannion finished 8 of 12 for 79 yards.

 Veteran wideout Albert Wilson caught two passes for Minnesota, both for touchdowns.